Cocoom/Cocoom.github.io/docs/getting-started/install-msteams-app.md

 c.
 Once you have completed this procedure, you can close the window, your platform is created and connected to your Microsoft Teams.

-## 3. Link your Cocoom and Microsoft Teams account
+## 3. Associate your Cocoom to Microsoft Teams

 If you already had an existing Cocoom platform before installing the Cocoom application within Microsoft Teams.